 Religion is the second element in Don Bosco’s method.
 By religion, we put into practice the truths we know by faith.
 By religion, we cultivate in ourselves humility, prudence, justice, fortitude, temperance, honesty, purity, etc.—not only for the natural motive of a trouble-free life (as the pagan philosophers taught) but to fulfill the Great Commandments of God in obedience to Christ.

 Kindness makes virtue attractive.
 It is the love of God expressed through us, His human creatures.
 It inspires the young in our care to follow the three admonitions of Don Bosco to his students: Be cheerful, work hard, and obey the rules.
 The teacher expresses care for students by rejoicing with them in their prosperity and their strengths, comforting and encouraging them in adversity, and supporting them in their challenges and weaknesses.
 This requires the teacher’s steady vigilance for the students’ benefit.

 This necessary vigilance does not demand that young people be removed from the society in which they must live and save their souls; but that today more than ever they should be forewarned and forearmed as Christians against the seductions and the errors of the world, which, as Holy Writ admonishes us, is all “concupiscence of the flesh, concupiscence of the eyes and pride of life.”
 [I John 2, 16]

 The formation of the will, or moral education, as envisioned by Saint John Bosco, is ultimately the formation of the conscience.
-The development of the human conscience demands patient supervision and persevering care through many years.
+The development of the human conscience demands patient supervision and persevering care over many years.
 Christ has commanded us to be vigilant.
-This vigilance for parents and teachers concerns not only themselves, but also extends to the impressionable minds and promising souls of the young entrusted to their care.
+This vigilance for parents and teachers concerns not only themselves but also extends to the impressionable minds and promising souls of the young entrusted to their care.